kdeldycke/mail-deduplicate/.github/ISSUE_TEMPLATE/bug_report.md

 #### CLI output

 Add here the raw copy of some console output you were able to produce.
-Some exemple includes:
+Some example includes:

 - The `mdedup` CLI invocation and its output: